Early access to data sets

 African and non-African users alike can also apply for access to restricted data (e.g. geocoded data) from publicly released data sets.
 Because we take data security seriously, we only grant access to users who undertake a personal commitment to use our data securely.

-If you wish to gain early access to any data or access to restricted data, please complete the application for early access/restricted data form.
+If you wish to gain early access to any data or access to restricted data, please complete the data request form.

 Afrobarometer data are protected by copyright.
 Authors of any published work based on Afrobarometer data or papers are required to acknowledge the source, including, where applicable, citations to data sets posted on this website.
 Please acknowledge the copyright holders in all publications resulting from the use of Afrobarometer data by means of bibliographic citation in this form: